Chart Color Schemes

 Tara faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 9.1%, significantly lower than Australia's average of 30.4%.
+The area's university qualification rate is 9.1%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, with 6.4% of residents holding one, followed by graduate diplomas (1.6%) and postgraduate qualifications (1.1%).
-Vocational credentials are prevalent, with 39.2% of residents aged 15+ possessing them, including advanced diplomas (8.4%) and certificates (30.8%).
+Bachelor degrees are most prevalent at 6.4%, followed by graduate diplomas (1.6%) and postgraduate qualifications (1.1%).
+Trade and technical skills are prominent, with 39.2% of residents aged 15+ holding vocational credentials - advanced diplomas (8.4%) and certificates (30.8%).

-Educational participation is high, with 26.7% of residents currently enrolled in formal education.
-This includes 12.7% in primary education, 8.8% in secondary education, and 1.0% pursuing tertiary education.
+Educational participation is high, with 26.7% of residents currently enrolled in formal education, including 12.7% in primary, 8.8% in secondary, and 1.0% in tertiary education.

 Frequently Asked Questions - Education